ruiquelhas/supervizor/README.md

 ## Usage

-Register the package as a server plugin and provide a validation function via `options` that will be attached to each route.
+Register the package as a server plugin and provide a validation function via the `options` that will be attached to each route.

 If the validation fails, a [joi](https://github.com/hapijs/joi)-like `400 Bad Request` error is returned alongside an additional `content-validation: failure` response header.
 If everything is ok, the response will ultimately contain a `content-validation: success` header.